Krzysztof Iwanicki

 Krzysztof Iwanicki (born 10 April 1963) is a Polish former professional footballer who played as a midfielder.
+His brother Leszek and son Sebastian were also footballers.

 Career

-Before the second half of 1983–84, Iwanicki signed for Polish second tier side Hutnik Warszawa.
-In 1985, he signed for Legia Warszawa in the Polish top flight, where he made 136 league appearances and scored 16 goals, helping them win the 1988–89 and 1989–90 Polish Cups.
-In 1991, Iwanicki signed for French second tier club Canet, where he suffered relegation to the French third tier and suffered an injury.
+Before the second half of the 1983–84 season, Iwanicki signed for Polish second-tier side Hutnik Warsaw.
+In 1985, he signed for Legia Warsaw in the Polish top flight, where he made 136 league appearances and scored 16 goals, helping them win the 1988–89 and 1989–90 Polish Cups.
+In 1991, Iwanicki signed for French second-tier club Canet, where he suffered relegation to the French third tier and suffered an injury.

 In 1995, he signed for Cherbourg in the French fourth tier, helping them earn promotion to the French third tier.
 In 2001, Iwanicki signed for Polish fourth tier team Błonianka Błonie.
-Before the second half of 2002–03, he signed for Legion Warszawa in the Polish sixth tier.
+Before the second half of the 2002–03 season, he signed for Legion Warsaw in the Polish sixth tier.